feathr-ai/feathr/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/linkedin/feathr/main?labpath=feathr_project%2Ffeathrcli%2Fdata%2Ffeathr_user_workspace%2Fnyc_driver_demo.ipynb)

-## Installing Feathr Client Locally
+## Installing the Feathr Client Locally

 If you are not using the above Jupyter Notebook and want to install Feathr client locally, use this: